 Discover the different types of financial adviser - and decide which best suits your needs.

-In the past, there have been two main types of financial adviser - independent and tied.
-A tied adviser is usually attached to a bank or other financial institution and so can only recommend products from a few providers.
+Pre-2013, there were two main types of financial adviser - independent and tied.
+A tied adviser was usually attached to a bank or other financial institution and so could only recommend products from a few providers.
 Independent financial advisers (IFAs) consider all products.

 On 1 January 2013, the way financial advisers are categorised changed, with the introduction of a new piece of legislation called the Retail Distribution Review.

 There are all sorts of financial advisers out there, and they are governed by different rules.
 Mortgage advisers, for example, can still be paid by commission, as can those that offer advice on general insurance.

 All financial advisers will have to have a minimum qualification equivalent to an undergraduate degree, regardless of the type of advice they provide.

 Read our guide to adviser qualifications to find out more.